BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/noise.md

 To achieve a softer sound we can use the [PinkNoise](http://doc.sccode.org/Classes/PinkNoise.html) unit generator.
 *Pink noise* is exponentially biased towards lower frequencies.
-It has equal energy per octave band since musical octaves are exponential increasing with respect to frequency.
+It has equal energy per octave band since musical octaves are exponentially increasing with respect to frequency.

 ```isc
 {PinkNoise.ar(0.25!2)}.play;